So you’ve decided to invest in a wood pellet grill but still haven’t decided which brand to buy.

 I always try and avoid coming out and saying one grill is definitely “better” than another.

-You’ve also got the situation where each brand is constantly updating their line-up and grill construction.
+You’ve also got a situation where each brand is constantly updating its line-up and grill construction.

 I suggest comparing grills in these 6 categories:

 - Hopper Size

 - Features (e.g. WiFi connectivity)

 To help you compare we’ve selected two of the most popular grills that Traeger and

 |Pit Boss Sportsman 820||Traeger Pro 575|